gituser12981u2/audio_visualizer/README.md

 - Visualize audio data in vertical or horizontal bar charts.
 - Adjustable parameters such as smoothing factor, buffer size, sampling rate, and number of bars.
 - Works on Linux, macOS, and Windows (with some additional setup on Windows).
+- Works best in VSC terminal (working on making it flicker less on powershell and command prompt)

 ## Installation